-As a client with the Office of Counseling Services, you have the right to professional counseling services consistent with the ethical code and standards of the American Counseling Association, the National Association of Social Workers and the National Board of Certified Counselors.
-All information shared with your counselor is held in total confidence.
-In other words, without your written permission, your counselor will not disclose to anyone that you are receiving counseling or the content of your session.
-If you are over 18 years of age, this confidentiality agreement also means that the Counseling staff cannot communicate with your parents without a written consent by you.
-Counseling records are kept separate from academic and student health records.
-All services are in accordance with state laws.
-Exceptions to this confidentiality for the purpose of assuring high-quality service delivery include case reviews/audio tape reviews by the Director of Counseling and case reviews without identifying information in clinical supervision and peer consultation.
+If you are over 18 years of age, this confidentiality agreement also means that the Counseling Staff cannot communicate with your parents without your signed consent and without reason to communicate with your parent(s).
+Counseling records are kept separate from educational and student health records.
+All services are in accordance with State laws.
+Exceptions to this confidentiality for the purpose of assuring high-quality service delivery include case reviews in clinical supervision and peer consultation.

 Limits to Confidentiality

-- Duty to warn “When a client’s condition indicates that there is clear and imminent danger to the client or others, the certified counselor must take reasonable personal action or inform responsible authorities” (NBCC Code of Ethics, Section B, No. 4).
-What this means to you: When a counselor believes you are at serious risk for harming yourself or someone else, he or she will involve the appropriate professionals to protect you and/or others.
-In the case of a suicide attempt, the Dean of Students will consult with the counselor involved and reserves the right to contact parents.
+- Duty to warn “When a client’s condition indicates that there is clear and imminent danger to the client or others, the licensed counselor must take reasonable personal action or inform responsible authorities” (ACA Code of Ethics, Section B.2.a).

-- When disclosure is made necessary by legal proceedings.
+- When disclosure is made necessary by court order signed by a judge.

 Please note that e-mail is not a confidential medium for communication.
-Because we are concerned about protecting our clients’ privacy, Counseling Services staff does not use e-mail to discuss clients’ clinical issues.
-We ask, therefore, that you direct non-appointment related concerns to the confidential voice mailbox of your therapist.
+Because we are concerned about protecting your privacy, Counseling Services staff does not use e-mail to discuss your clinical concerns.